Pointwise periodic maps with quantized first integrals: Introduction

-The three examples provided by Chang et al. are piecewise affine maps with a line of discontinuity.
-These kind of maps appear as models in many fields like in the study of mechanical systems with friction, power electronics, relay control system or economics \cite{BV01,B99,ZM03}.
-In fact, according Chang et al. the maps considered by them appear in the study of steady states of certain cellular neural networks.
-Despite their apparent simplicity, piecewise affine maps exhibit great dynamic richness and a variety of phenomena that are characteristic of these systems, see \cite{BBCK,SW08,ZM03} and references therein.
-As we will prove, the Chang et al. examples are also very rich from a dynamic viewpoint, even though each orbit is periodic.
-In fact, one of our motivations was to highlight some beautiful and novel features of these examples.
+Piecewise affine maps with a line of discontinuity appear as models in many fields like in the study of mechanical systems with friction, power electronics, relay control systems or economics \cite{BV01,B99,ZM03}.
+In fact, as is explained in \cite{ChaChe13,ChaChe14,ChaWanChe12}, the three maps \eqref{E:Grho} with $\rho\in\{-1,0,1\}$ appear in the study of steady states of certain cellular neural networks.
+Despite their apparent simplicity, piecewise affine maps exhibit great dynamic richness and a variety of phenomena that are characteristic of these systems, see \cite{BBCK,BG,GQ,SW08,ZM03} and references therein.
+As we will show, the examples considered in this paper are also very rich from a dynamical viewpoint, even though each orbit is periodic.
+In fact, one of our motivations was to highlight the beautiful features of these examples.